 The simplicity is that these are choices that you can make — and none of them will leave you feel deprived.
 They are the basics of most meals: produce and meat (unless you are a vegetarian in which case it is produce and produce).

 Food is something we celebrate in our practice.
-We love food, we enjoy food, and we do not want people to feel deprived in the slightest.
+We love it, we enjoy it, and we do not want people to feel deprived in the slightest.
 We also don’t talk about diets in our practice — except for that early post operative period when our patients are allowing their body to get use to this piece of plastic called a Lap-band.
-We instead talk a lot about choices — because when it comes to food there are a lot of choices (ok, I am writing this part on an airplane and the pilot will give me the lame speech about how we have choices in airlines and glad we chose this airline with its crowded seats, no meals, water that grows E. coli, and hope your luggage really does reach its destination sometime before you have to leave).
+We instead talk a lot about choices — because when it comes to eating there are a lot of choices (ok, I am writing this part on an airplane and the pilot will give me the lame speech about how we have choices in airlines and glad we chose this airline with its crowded seats, no meals, water that grows E. coli, and hope your luggage really does reach its destination sometime before you have to leave).

-- Low fat foods are preferred to high fat foods
+- Low fat foods are preferred to high fat

 - Low glycemic index carbohydrates are preferred

-What does not determine the food choices are:
+What does not determine choices are:

 High protein vs. carbohydrates.
 This is a distinction of a dietary program that, while working in the short run by limiting calories, is neither healthy nor sustainable in the long-run for most people.
 For a more complete discussion of “low carb” diets and lifestyles please check out “Losing the last 30 lbs.: Fundamentals of weight loss.”
-This is not a choice you have to make, or a lifestyle you need to adopt with the Lap-band.
+This is not a choice you have to make, or a lifestyle you need to adopt with Lap-band surgery.

 Indiscriminate classification of food groups with specified percentages of those groups.
-It is not the food group, but the food that is important.
-While being in a zone is a wonderful concept, the real issue is eating healthy foods, not the per cent of which particular group you eat.
+It is not the group, but the food that is important.
+While being in a zone is a wonderful concept, the real issue is eating healthy, not the per cent of which particular group you eat.
 Nevertheless, the food pyramid — which is less exciting than real pyramids — has sound principles that all would be wise would adhere to.

-But, it is difficult to talk about processed foods without talking about the rather strange ways that we preserve some foods.
+But, it is difficult to talk about processed foods without talking about the rather strange ways that we preserve some of them.
 One of the most benign preservation methods — cheese — which is essentially milk that is allowed to curdle and store in blocks — and even the mold that grows within them.
 The “blue” in blue cheese, is simply a mold that is quite flavorful.
 Preservation methods of milk (from cows, goats, sheep and whatever other mammals we can hold still long enough) has resulted in many types of cheese.

 Historic food preservation methods from around the world:

 Kimchi, vegetables that are pickled.
 The first known reference of Kimchi came from the 7th Century in what is modern day Korea.
 Vegetables were abundant during the summer and early fall months, but when winter months came the ability to pickle vegetables, and thus preserve them became critical to survival.
 So, imagine the first fellow who did this.
 When he opened the jar, thinking about the fresh cabbage of the summer and smelling the sweet aroma of … But, if you are starving, some pickled cabbage tastes like heaven.
-If your ancestors lives depended on pickled cabbage then that food becomes a delicacy.
+If your ancestors lives depended on pickled cabbage then it becomes a delicacy.